Having a clear, compelling and concentrated presentation strategy is fundamental to the success of any business presentation

 – Powerful visual support

 – Contrast in the form or media, props and interaction

 – Making an emotional connection

-It is essential because having a clear strategy allows a speaker to plan exactly how they will go about achieving their goals.
-A presentation strategy contains all of the key principles that outlines how a speaker will mindfully consider, prepare, craft and deliver the presentation to achieve their goals.
+Having a clear presentation strategy allows a speaker to plan exactly how they will go about achieving their goals.

 Image: Courtesy of flickr.com